 - Risks Related to Manufacturing and Supply - We have no experience manufacturing ATL001 at commercial scale.
 Manufacturing and administering ATL001 is complex and we may encounter difficulties in production, particularly with respect to scaling up our manufacturing capabilities.
-If we encounter such difficulties, our ability to provide supply of our cNeT for clinical trials or for commercial purposes could be delayed or stopped. - Our supply chain network is exposed to potentially adverse events such as physical disruptions, environmental and industrial accidents, trade restrictions, increases in the cost of raw materials or disruptions at a key supplier which could seriously harm our development efforts, increase our costs and expenses and have a material adverse effect on our business, financial condition and results of operations. - Cell-based therapies and biologics rely on the availability of reagents, specialized equipment, and other specialty materials, which may not be available to us on acceptable terms or at all.
-For some of these reagents, equipment, and materials, we rely or may rely on sole source vendors or a limited number of vendors, which could impair our ability to manufacture and supply our products. - Risks Related to Sales, Marketing and Competition - We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do. - Risks Related to Protecting our Intellectual Property - If we fail to comply with our current or future obligations in any agreements under which we may license intellectual property rights from third parties or otherwise experience disruptions to our business relationships with our current or future licensors, we could lose license rights that are important to our business. - If we are unable to obtain and maintain sufficient patent and other intellectual property protection for ATL001 and any future product candidates and technologies, our competitors could develop and commercialize products and technologies similar or equivalent to ours, and we may not be able to compete effectively in our market or successfully commercialize any product candidates we may develop. - Risks Related to our Business Operations and Growth - The ongoing spread of COVID-19, and the proliferation of variants capable of escaping the coverage of available vaccines, has caused, and could continue to cause, severe disruptions in the global economy and could seriously harm our development efforts, increase our costs and expenses and have a material adverse effect on our business, financial condition and results of operations.
+If we encounter such difficulties, our ability to provide supply of our cNeT for clinical trials or for commercial purposes could be delayed or stopped. - Our supply chain network is exposed to potentially adverse events such as physical disruptions, environmental and industrial accidents, trade restrictions, increases in the cost of raw materials or disruptions at a key supplier which could seriously harm our development efforts, increase our costs and expenses and have a material adverse effect on our business, financial condition and results of operations. - o Cell-based therapies and biologics rely on the availability of reagents, specialized equipment, and other specialty materials, which may not be available to us on acceptable terms or at all.
+For some of these reagents, equipment, and materials, we rely or may rely on sole source vendors or a limited number of vendors, which could impair our ability to manufacture and supply our products. - Risks Related to Sales, Marketing and Competition - o We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do. - Risks Related to Protecting our Intellectual Property - o If we fail to comply with our current or future obligations in any agreements under which we may license intellectual property rights from third parties or otherwise experience disruptions to our business relationships with our current or future licensors, we could lose license rights that are important to our business. - o If we are unable to obtain and maintain sufficient patent and other intellectual property protection for ATL001 and any future product candidates and technologies, our competitors could develop and commercialize products and technologies similar or equivalent to ours, and we may not be able to compete effectively in our market or successfully commercialize any product candidates we may develop. - Risks Related to our Business Operations and Growth - o The COVID-19 pandemic, and the proliferation of variants capable of escaping the coverage of available vaccines, has caused, and could continue to cause, severe disruptions in the global economy and could seriously harm our development efforts, increase our costs and expenses and have a material adverse effect on our business, financial condition and results of operations. - o Geo-political events, including the ongoing conflict between Russia and Ukraine, have created global economic uncertainty.
+This has led to significant increases in commodity prices, energy and fuel prices, credit and capital market instability and supply chain interruptions which have led to increasing inflation.
+This may have a material adverse affect on our business prospects, financial condition and results of operations. - o We will need to grow the size of our organization, and we may experience difficulties in managing this growth.